Fentanyl patches for pain

 - Keep the patches in the container they came in.

-Your doctor or pharmacist will be able to give you more information about fentanyl lozenges and other medicines and methods of pain relief.
+Your doctor or pharmacist will be able to give you more information about Fentanyl and other drugs or methods for pain relief.

 We take great care to make sure that the information in this leaflet is correct and up-to-date.
 However, medicines can be used in different ways for different patients.
 It is important that you ask the advice of your doctor or pharmacist if you are not sure about something.
 This leaflet is about the use of these medicines in the UK, and may not apply to other countries.
 The Royal College of Paediatrics and Child Health (RCPCH), the Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading this leaflet.